-- Create a baseline of the project area to identify constraints and dependencies of the project.
-Engineering constraints such as unstable rock areas, along with environmental constraints, such as wetlands or proximity to Protected Areas, cultural or natural heritage sites, will be overlaid on a GIS-based map so the areas without constraints, can be identified.
+• Engineering constraints such as unstable rock areas, along with environmental constraints, such as wetlands or proximity to cultural or natural heritage sites, will be overlaid on a GIS-based map so the areas without constraints, can be identified.
 For example, existing condition information will be identified and mapped for resources described in Section 4 below.
-The goal is to avoid mangroves, wetlands, Protected Areas, species of concern, cultural or natural heritage sites and any other sensitive areas to the extent possible.
-Additionally, existing and proposed residential and community facilities will be mapped with the goal to set the roadway back from current and known planned developments to minimise construction- and operational-related disturbances for those facilities. - Clearly define the CSFs of the project.
-These would be the goals of what the completed project would accomplish.
+The goal is to avoid mangroves, wetlands, species of concern, cultural or natural heritage sites and any other sensitive areas to the extent possible.
+Additionally, existing and proposed residential and community facilities will be mapped with the goal to set the roadway back from existing and known planned developments to minimize constructionand operational-related disturbances for those facilities.